Opera in German: Mozart's Singspiele

-As music moved into the Classical era in the late 18th century, most German-born composers still avoided writing opera in their own language.
+At the end of the 18th century, a composer who would permanently change the German operatic tradition would emerge: Wolfgang Amadeus Mozart.
 The great figure of the early Classical period was Christoph Willibald Gluck but his pioneering reforms were directed at Italian and French opera, not the German repertoire.
 In 1778, Emperor Joseph II attempted to change this state of affairs by establishing a German-language opera troupe, the National Singspiel, at the Burgtheater in Vienna.
 The experiment was short-lived and the troupe was dissolved in 1783, yet the previous year it had produced one undoubted success with Die Entführung aus dem Serail by the young Mozart.
 Goethe immediately recognised the quality of the piece, declaring "it knocked us all sideways".
 In the following years commercial theatres sprang up in Vienna offering German-language opera.
 The impresario Emanuel Schikaneder had particular success with his Theater auf der Wieden on the outskirts of the city.
-In 1791, he persuaded Mozart to set one of his libretti, The Magic Flute.
-This proved to be no ordinary Singspiel.
+In 1791, Mozart set one of his libretti, The Magic Flute.
+Although it appeared in the context of other popular Viennese magic operas (Zauberopern), like Wenzel Müller's Der Fagottist, Mozart's proved to be no ordinary Singspiel.
 Though the traditional farcical elements remained, Mozart added a new seriousness, particularly in the music for Sarastro and his priests.
-Even more than Die Entführung, the Magic Flute pointed the way forward for future German opera.
+Even more than Die Entführung, the Magic Flute pointed the way forward for future German opera, especially according to later commentators.